XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

 async function batchMint() {
 ```

-Connect to the XRP Ledger and get the account wallet.
+Connect to the XRP Ledger and get the account.

 ```javascript
   let net = getNet()